Senegambia Confederation: Legacy

 In the Gambia, the end of the confederation had little impact on the national economy, but considerably changed the local political and security situation.
 With the removal of the Senegalese troops, the Gambian government had to rely for the first time solely on its own military which was already internally divided and suffered from considerable unrest over favoritism and other issues.
 These problems resulted in repeated mutinies of Gambian soldiers and ultimately led to a coup d'état during which Yahya Jammeh overthrew Jawara.

 In Senegal, the confederation's end resulted in worsening the living conditions of the Casamance region's population, as the latter had economically benefited from the union.
 This caused tensions which helped militant separatists, most importantly the Movement of Democratic Forces of Casamance (MDFC), to grow in strength and thus partially contributed to the outbreak of the armed Casamance conflict.
 After Jammeh took power in 1994, the Gambia began to provide substantial support to the MDFC insurgency.

 The collapse of the confederation meant that the area's black market and large-scale smuggling continued; by 1990, estimates show that 20% of the Gambian groundnut market was from smuggled Senegalese crops.
 Smuggling became one of the major sources of income for the MDFC rebels.
+In 2020, Gambia was among the five largest global exporters of rosewood, despite declaring its own stocks close to extinction in the 2010s, thanks to timber illegally harvested in and smuggled from Casamance.